GoInterject/GoInterject.github.io/wApi/dot-net-api-setup.md

 ### Connecting to Interject

-With the API running and connection strings stored in the `appsettings.json` file, you can connect the Interject Addin by setting up a Data Connection and Data Portal on the [Portal Site](https://portal.gointerject.com/).
+With the API running and connection strings stored in the `appsettings.json` file, you can connect the Interject Add-in by setting up a Data Connection and Data Portal on the [Portal Site](https://portal.gointerject.com/).

 For how to set up an API Data Connection, see [Portal: API Connection](/wPortal/L-Api-Connections.html).
 For Data Portals, see [Data Portals](/wPortal/Data-Portals.html).